RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

 ##### Queue operations

-A queue has an associated set of high-level operations defined in "HSA Runtime Specification" (API functions in host code) and "HSA Programmer Reference Manual Specification" (HSAIL kernel code).
+A queue has an associated set of high-level operations defined in "HSA Runtime Specification" (API functions in host code) and "HSA Programmer Reference Manual Specification" (kernel code).

 The following is informal description of AMD implementation of queue operations (all use memory scope system, memory order applies):
   * Load Queue Write Index: Atomic load of read_dispatch_id field